Skip to main content

 The real limitations

-Not updated for the 2026 proposed rule.
+Not updated for the proposed Security Rule update.
 The Notice of Proposed Rulemaking (NPRM) published in January 2025 proposes significant changes — mandatory MFA, mandatory encryption, annual risk analysis, technology asset inventory requirements.
 As of this writing, the SRA Tool does not reflect these proposed changes.
 You can use the tool for the existing 2013 rule, but it will not help you assess your readiness for what is coming.

-Proprietary data format.
-Your answers live inside the application's database.
-If you need to share your risk analysis with an auditor, an attorney, or a business partner, you export a PDF.
-But the underlying data is not easily portable.
-If you lose the application or need to move to another system, you start from scratch.
+Proprietary data format (desktop app).
+In the Windows application your answers live inside a local database file.
+If you need to share your risk analysis with an auditor, an attorney, or a business partner, you export a PDF, but the underlying data is not easily portable, and if you lose the application you start from scratch.
+(The Excel Workbook, being a spreadsheet, is more portable — but it is a different file, not the same saved assessment.)

 No remediation guidance.
 After you complete the assessment, the tool shows you which questions you answered in ways that indicate a gap.
 But it does not tell you what to do about it.
 The risk management plan — required separately under 45 CFR § 164.308(a)(1)(ii)(B) — is entirely up to you.